 I wanted to train in the Chu Shong Tin lineage of wing chun, but I found out that Grandmaster Chu had died in 2014.
 Flying back and forth to Hong Kong from San Francisco to train with his disciple Nima King for chunks of time crossed my mind, but due to health issues, I was no longer physically up to it.
 Furthermore, I was committed to continuing to teach a popular course I had been teaching at College of Marin in Kentfield, California, which was based on my work in mind-body medicine.

 I immediately established a Skype friendship with Sifu Nima King as a result of my work as a psychologist in mind-body medicine and my new interest in doing scientific research with the internal wing chun experts from the CST lineage.
 I originally intended to bring Nima to San Francisco so that, along with colleagues at University of California San Francisco Medical Center (UCSF) we could study him using fMRI, neurofeedback, other biofeedback, and various other modalities.
 For the next six months we met weekly on Skype to discuss the science of CST wing chun and he would coach me in my Siu Nim Tao form each week.
 In December of 2018, his Mindful Wing Chun online school opened, and I was one of the first to join.
-Prior to the pandemic I had two local chisau partners but since March of 2020 I have not done any chisau.
-Meanwhile, my Covid training partner and best friend is my wooden dummy (known as the mook yan jong).
+Prior to the pandemic I had two local chisau partners, but throughout the pandemic my training partner and best friend was my wooden dummy (mook yan jong).
 I now have a new training partner; we do chi sau and pressure testing of all the forms.

 During the seemingly endless pandemic, I came to the decision to design a new course to teach and named it Peaceful Warrior Woman: Protector of Your Body and Boundaries.
 For a very thorough course description see the course page on this site (page link).